parthrajput2211-collab/CEI-assignments-/README.md

 - Matplotlib
 - Seaborn
 - Scikit-learn
+- XGBoost
 - Statsmodels
 - Jupyter Notebook

 ---
-### Week 3
-**Customer Intelligence System using Classification, Ensemble Learning & Clustering**

-**Topics Covered**
-- Exploratory Data Analysis (EDA)
-- Data Preprocessing
-- Feature Scaling
-- K-Means Clustering
-- DBSCAN Clustering
-- PCA (Principal Component Analysis)
-- Logistic Regression
-- Decision Tree Classifier
-- Random Forest Classifier
-- XGBoost Classifier
-- Model Evaluation
-- Feature Importance

-## Tools & Libraries

-- Python
-- NumPy
-- Pandas
-- Matplotlib
-- Seaborn
-- Scikit-learn
-- XGBoost
-- Jupyter Notebook

 ## About

-This repository is maintained as part of my internship learning journey at **Celebal Technologies**, showcasing weekly assignments and hands-on implementation of data science and machine learning concepts.
+This repository is maintained as part of my internship learning journey at **Celebal Technologies**, showcasing weekly assignments and hands-on implementation of Data Science and Machine Learning concepts.

 ---